 Argentina Food and Drink

-If you’re baffled by the choice of meat cuts most waiters in parrillas are more than happy to advise on what to start with and how much per person – even if you have limited Spanish.
+If you’re baffled by the choice of meat cuts most waiters are more than happy to advise on what to start with and how much per person.
+Argentines dine late – 2100 is considered early.

-Around 15% is acceptable in restaurants as well as bars (unless you were dissatisfied) which waiting staff rely on to survive.
+A tip between 10% - 15% is acceptable in restaurants as well as bars (unless you were dissatisfied).